Select Your Home Region

 UNESCO listed Prague, straddling the Vitava River with a series of beautiful bridges, is the perfect weekend city break.
 A serene riot of architectural history from Gothic to Baroque and Art Deco, its medieval centre is crenulated with church, spires, domes and gold-tipped towers, above exquisitely detailed facades.
 Its castle, founded in the 9th century, enjoys imperious views over the city of Franz Kafka, with streets that more recently witnessed the trauma of WW2, years of Soviet repression and the extraordinary events of the Velvet Revolution around Wenceslas Square in 1989.
 And, of course, it comes with a generous serving of music, art, culture and fine dining.

-Yet, take an Abercrombie & Kent luxury holiday to the Czech Republic in 2014 and we'll prove that Prague is just part of the picture.
+Yet, take an Abercrombie & Kent luxury holiday to the Czech Republic and we'll prove that Prague is just part of the picture.
 Marienbad, another historic jewel, is tucked into verdant mountains in the west of country.
 With a quilt of aristocratic houses, churches and spas, threaded with attractive parks, its splendid architecture reflects a golden era in the second half of the 19th century when European rulers flocked to its curative springs.
 There's also Pilsen, whose water has a slightly stronger taste thanks to its famous brewery - a tour is a must.
 As is a visit to the city's 13th century Gothic cathedral, Renaissance Town Hall and 12-miles of subterranean cellars, partly open to the public.
 Proof that with A&K, the Czech Republic is a major draw, both overground and underground.

 Best time to be there